Getting Started with Easy Filet

 My Chart Starts With Closed Mesh

-If the pattern starts with a solid closed mesh in Row 1, as a few do, you would take the number of horizontal meshes x 3 + 3.
+So you want to be difficult, huh?
+Okay, if your pattern starts with a solid closed mesh in Row 1, as a few do, simply take the number of horizontal meshes x 3 + 3.
 For example: If the grid is 37 meshes across.
 The starting chain would be 114.
-That’s 37×3+3=114.
+That’s 37 x 3 + 3 = 114.
 So you would make the 114 chain, dc in the 4th ch from hook and in each ch across, then chain 3 and turn.
 The turning chain would NOT be part of the next mesh.
 So if the next mesh is closed you would make 3 dc in the 2nd, 3rd, and 4th dc for a total of 4 dc.
 Let’s say that’s followed by an open mesh, then you would chain 2, skip 2 dcs and dc in the next dc.
 Then the next mesh is closed, so you would dc in each of the next three dcs.
 The result would look like 4 dcs together with an open space in the middle.
 The reason there’s 4 is because the 1st dc is the post belonging to the previous mesh.
 That’s why the turning chain doesn’t count.

 Left to Right and Right to Left

 Sometimes Smaller is Bigger

 Some filet patterns look better if you use smaller thread (size 20 – 80) and a smaller hook (size 10 – 14).
 But the starting chain and width of the mesh must also be reduced to give the pattern a dainty feel.
 This peacock, I worked in #20 thread with a #10 hook; it’s crib size or could be used as an insertion for curtain or tablecloth.
 The larger tablecloth size was worked in #10 thread with a #7 hook.